SFTtech/openage/doc/code/coordinate-systems.md

 * Input manager

-### `camgame`
+### `viewport`

-Game camera coordinates.
+Viewport coordinates.
+Used for rendering generic objects in the viewport.
 Orthonormal 2D `(x, y)`, integer, in pixels

-Origin is center of viewport, positive in right and up directions
+Origin is bottom left corner of viewport, positive in right and up directions

+Used in these systems:
+* Debugging

 ### `camhud`